MichaelCurrin/py-project-template/README.md

 ### Demo

-Run one of the demo tasks.
+Run demo tasks against some fixed URLs that have been configured.

+Screenshot one page.

 ```sh
 $ make page-demo
 ```

-This uses URLs in the [sample.txt](/htmlscreenshot/sample.txt) file.
+Screenshot each page listed in the [sample.txt](/htmlscreenshot/sample.txt) file.

 ```sh
 $ make pages-demo